-The desert hedgehog or Paraechinus aethiopicus is particularly small - about 15 cm (6 in) long - and very difficult to harm, as it curls itself up into a ball that protrudes its long quills in all directions.
+The desert hedgehog or Paraechinus aethiopicus is particularly small - about 15 cm (6") long - and very difficult to harm, as it curls itself up into a ball that protrudes its long quills in all directions.
 Its colors vary between dark and light.

 It is found in the desert areas of North Africa and the Middle East.

 The Indian hedgehog or Paraechinus micropus is native to India and Pakistan and has a patch or spot on its face like a raccoon's mask.
 It lives in high mountain areas where water is readily available.